-The purpose of this course is to provide an overview of the use of interpreters for clinical communication with persons who have limited understanding of English.
-It is intended for physicians, social workers, nurses, counselors, and psychologists, with a focus on the unique challenges and complexities of the interpreting process.
-Furthermore, this course will give practitioners a glimpse inside the world of interpreters so they can appreciate the dynamics involved in interpreting and assist in building a relationship of mutual respect and collaboration and an effective working environment with interpreters.
+The purpose of this course is to provide psychologists with an overview of the use of interpreters for clinical communication with persons who have limited understanding of English.
+Furthermore, this course will give practitioners a glimpse of the inside world of interpreters so they can appreciate the dynamics involved in interpreting and assist in building a relationship of mutual respect, collaboration, and an effective working environment with interpreters.